 Laura Banks: 01:27 Yeah.
-So I'm actually a history student.
-I have a BA in history and um, while you might not think that the two go together, I think studying history is really about looking at patterns that repeat and, you know, looking at looking at progress, um, and the human spirit.
+So I’m actually a history student.
+I have a BA in history and um, while you might not think that the two go together, I think studying history is really about looking at patterns that repeat and, you know, looking at progress and the human spirit.
 So I think as you see humanity change and kind of say the same, it has a natural kind of link with development and progress and, um humanity.

 Sharon Roy: 01:56 So I didn’t know that international development exists as a major till I came to Canada.
 I’m half Korean and half Indian.
 So being in Canada taught me a lot of things, especially in International Development.
 My parents work in missions and development work, which got me super, super passionate about helping others.